healthchecks/healthchecks/templates/docs/api.md

 manual_resume
 :   boolean, optional, default value: false.

-    Controls whether a paused ping resumes automatically when pinged (the default), or not.
+    Controls whether a paused ping automatically resumes when pinged (the default), or not.
 If set to false, a paused check will leave the paused state when it receives a ping.
-If set to true, a paused check will ignore pings and stay paused until it is either manually resumed from the web dashboard or the `manual_resume` flag is changed.
+If set to true, a paused check will ignore pings and stay paused until you manually resume it from the web dashboard.

+methods
+:   string, optional, default value: "".

+    Specifies the allowed HTTP methods for making ping requests.
+    Must be one of the two values: "" (an empty string) or "POST".

+    Set this field to "" (an empty string) to allow HEAD, GET, and POST requests.

+    Set this field to "POST" to allow only POST requests.

+    Example:

+    <pre>{"methods": "POST"}</pre>

 channels
 :   string, optional.